Offers a good education, technical programs, and sports programs for students and the community!

 Below is the text of Florida Statutes Chapter 39.203, which provides for immunity from liability for persons reporting in good faith any instance of child abuse, abandonment, or neglect as required by law.
 This, however, does not provide immunity to someone suspected of engaging in the prohibited conduct.
 The Statute also protects employees from being disciplined for reporting the prohibited conduct as required by law and establishes a civil cause of action for employees who are punished for carrying out their obligations under the law as part of this Statute.

-Florida Statutes Chapter 39.203: Immunity from liability in cases of child abuse, abandonment, or neglect.
+Florida Statutes Chapter 39.203: Immunity from liability in cases of child abuse, abandonment,

 (1)(a) Any person, official, or institution participating in good faith in any act authorized or required by this chapter, or reporting in good faith any instance of child abuse, abandonment, or neglect to the department or any law enforcement agency, shall be immune from any civil or criminal liability which might otherwise result by reason of such action.